Bear danger: Food storage and garbage disposal

-Bears are opportunistic omnivores with an excellent sense of smell, and are attracted to human and pet foods as well as refuse.
+Bears are opportunistic omnivores with an excellent sense of smell and are attracted to human and pet foods as well as refuse.
 Improper storage of these items can allow bears to eat human food and become dependent on it, increasing the probability of encounters with humans.
 Most brown and black bear encounters in human-populated areas involve so-called "trouble bears", usually young males who have just left their mothers and have not yet claimed a territory of their own.
 If they wander close to human settlements, the smells of cooking and garbage can cause them to learn to ignore their usual instincts to avoid humans.
 Many parks and persons in areas with bears utilize bear-resistant garbage cans and dumpsters for this reason, and many areas have laws prohibiting the feeding of bears, even if unintentional.

 Campers can access bear-proof containers from many parks to store their food and trash.
 The containers are then buried or strung on a rope between two tall trees, out of a bear's reach.
 They are also instructed to put their containers, campfire, and tenting 100 yd away from each other, forming a triangle.

-Closure of park areas

-After a bear has been identified by park rangers or campers, that area may be closed off to humans.
-Signs are then posted on the borders of the closed area to prevent unaware campers from entering.
-Warnings about being fined $500, imprisoned for six months, and the obvious risk of being mauled by a bear are added on in some places as extra deterrents for humans to stay away.
-Some campgrounds will temporarily suspend tent camping and only allow camping in hard-shell vehicles.